No co-pays for long acting insulin or needles

 This card is NOT valid for prescriptions that may be reimbursed under a federal or state healthcare program, including Medicare, Medicaid, or any other similar federal or state healthcare program, including any state pharmacy assistance program.
 This card is only valid for insured patients.

-The terms of the previously available V-Go Co-pay Reduction Card, which was effective November 1, 2015 will no longer apply starting September 1, 2018.
+The terms of the current V-Go Cost Savings Card, which was effective September 1, 2018 will expire August 16, 2021.

 If you have any questions, please contact V-Go Customer Care at 1-866-881-1209.